Growing Aquarium Plants In Gravel

 Seachem Excel is a fertilizer that comes highly recommended for the health and longevity of the aquarium.
 All plant life requires CO2 and this product provides this organic carbon to the plants.
-The products had iron reducing properties and can help to avoid low pH levels that can be harmful to the plants.
+Furthermore, Seachem Excel has iron reducing properties and can help to avoid low pH levels that can be harmful to the plants.
 The fertilizer is used by adding 1 full capful for every 40 liters of water.
-One full capful is added thereafter when using a 50 gallon tank.
+One full capful is added thereafter when using a 50-gallon tank.

 Deciding on the proper placement for the best aquarium plants for gravel substrate is a fun step in planning the best aquarium.
 Aquarium plants such as stem plants must be separated and spread out along the aquarium for a more balanced look.
 These stems grow very fast and will begin to fill out before we know it.
 It is aesthetically pleasing to place longer stems in the corners of the tank and shorter one along with middle.